closed-loop-ai/closedloop-cli/README.md

 # 2. Set your product website (helps AI understand your product)
 cl team website "https://yourproduct.com/feature"

-# 3. Submit customer feedback
+# 3. Ingest customer feedback
-cl input "The new dashboard is confusing and hard to navigate"
+cl ingest "The new dashboard is confusing and hard to navigate"

-# 4. Check what feedback you've submitted
+# 4. Check what feedback you've ingested
-cl input
+cl ingest

 # 5. View AI analysis of your feedback
 cl feedback